Icinga/icinga2/doc/12-icinga2-api.md

 Permissions for API users must be specified in the `permissions` attribute as array.
 The array items can be a list of permission strings with wildcard matches.
+Please notice, that the permission system that is used by the API differs from the permission system used by the Icinga Web 2 frontend or other parts of Icinga 2.

+The permission system mainly relies on the url scheme of the API endpoints (See listing below).

 Example for an API user with all permissions:

     permissions = [ "*" ]

-Note that you can use wildcards.
+Note that you can use wildcards to include all possible hierarchically lower items.
 Here's another example that only allows the user to perform read-only object queries for hosts and services:

     permissions = [ "objects/query/Host", "objects/query/Service" ]